-Press the OVERALL $\mathbf{\nabla}$ button, repeatedly if necessary, until "Tempo" appears in the display.
+Press one of the OVERALL $\blacktriangle/$ buttons, repeatedly if necessary, until "Tempo" appears in the display.

-tinuously increases or decreases the value.
+Change the value.

 Use the OVERALL +/- buttons to increase or decrease the Tempo value.
-Holding down either button con-
+Holding down either button continuously increases or decreases the value.